Joint Bayesian calibration and map-making for intensity mapping experiments: Statistical model

-\subsection{Smooth gain variation}
+In this section, we describe the statistical model adopted in this work.
+This model addresses both limitations by jointly sampling all signal and noise parameters within a Gibbs sampling framework.
+It builds on the fundamental components of the model described in Section~\ref{sec:conventional}.

-This classical $1/f$ noise model is a phenomenological or empirical law (with some physical motivation) that is widely observed in electronics \citep{keshner19821}.
-It typically approximates the power spectrum of $1/f$ noise well on small time scales, but on larger time scales a single power-law statistical model may prove inadequate.
-There are at least two reasons for this: \begin{enumerate} \item The power-law structure may be a good approximation at certain scales, but may not be consistent across all scales.
-For example, suppose a gain system consists of three stage amplifiers in tandem, each with perfect $1/f$ noise.
-Then the total gain as the product of the three could appear as a deviated power-law PSD.
-See Appendix~\ref{appendix: a gain model} for a detailed discussion.
+\subsubsection{Smooth gain variation}

-\item As the time scale increases, the corresponding number of samples decreases, leading to greater sampling variance and greater uncertainty in estimating the statistical structure of the PSD at large scales.
-As a result, even for perfect $1/f$ noise, the estimated power spectrum may deviate from power-law behaviour at lower temporal frequencies.
-Conversely, the sparse sampling of the PSD at low Fourier frequencies makes reliably inferring the true spectral behaviour (if it is scale-dependent) difficult. \end{enumerate} To improve the accuracy of the gain model, $\LscaleG(t_a)$ is typically fitted with a smooth time-dependent function.
-This function can be parameterised using the first few Legendre polynomials \citep{wang2021h}, which in linear algebra terms can be writen as
+To improve the accuracy of the gain model, $\LscaleG(t_a)$ is typically fitted with a smooth time-dependent function.
+This function can be parameterised using the first few Legendre polynomials \citep{wang2021h}, which in linear algebra terms can be written as

 where $\boldsymbol{p}_{\rm g}$ is the vector of polynomial coefficients, and $\mathbf{U}_{\rm g}$ is the design matrix formed from evaluations of the Legendre polynomials.
-In this paper, we use four modes as an example, but this number can be adjusted as needed.
-Adopting a linear model is instructive, as it enables the use of a linear solver for Gibbs sampling, significantly enhancing computational tractability.
+The order of the fiducial polynomial is set to $N_{\rm order} = 4$ in this work, in accordance with the MeerKLASS standard (see Section~\ref{sec:conventional}).
+We note that the polynomial order can be adjusted as required.
+Adopting a linear model is instructive, as it enables the use of a linear solver for Gibbs sampling, significantly enhancing computational tractability \citep{wandelt2004global, kennedy2023statistical}.

-\subsection{Flicker noise model}
+\subsubsection{Flicker noise model}

 On shorter timescales than the smooth gain model covers, we introduce a stochastic flicker noise model.
 The stochastic fractional gain variation, $\deltaG$, is typically characterised by a $1/f$ noise spectrum with a power-law PSD \footnote{See Appendix~\ref{Appendix: PSD} for a proper definition and normalisation in the finite discrete frequency domain.} \footnote{Temporal frequencies in this work are expressed as angular frequencies, with units of radians per second.
+(We adopt the convention to keep the brevity of the analytic correlation function.)
 The only exception is the knee frequency, traditionally given in cycles per second (Hz), a convention we maintain.} \be P_{\deltaG}(f) =